PTangeL/react-app-exercise/README.md

 4. Refactor UserProfile so it implements the [container component pattern](https://medium.com/@learnreact/container-components-c0e67432e005).
 Hint: You will also need to edit src/components/UserList.js

-5. Implement WorkshopList and WorkshopListContainer using this data  http://localhost:3000/data/workshops.js
+5. Move the logic on lines 42-48 of UserProfile to UserProfileContainer.
+HINT: Use the [componentWillReceiveProps()](https://facebook.github.io/react/docs/react-component.html#componentwillreceiveprops) lifecycle method

-6. Login (http://localhost:3000/#/login) should not display the NavDrawer and AppBar
+6. Login (http://localhost:3000/#/login) should not display the NavDrawer and AppBar.
+HINT: Why not try moving the Login component up the tree

 7. Finish the implementation of the Login Component (located in src/components/Login.js).
 Requirements:
     1. The state of the inputs should be managed by the Login component (is that a controlled or uncontrolled component?).
 Hint: use the onChange event in the inputs
     2. Handle the onClick button to validate the inputs.
-For validation you can use password: 1234 and username: reactfanboy
+For validation you can use password: 1234 and email: reactfanboy@facebook.com
     3. If the validation is correct redirect the user to the home page.
 Hint: you need the router.
 To inject the router use withRouter from 'react-router-dom'.

 8. Make all components where possible stateless components (components as functions instead of classes).
 Components should be stateless components if either i) they don't manage state or ii) they don't use a livecycle method.
 Further reading (https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.oy1l2u2ew)

 ## Extra bonus

-If you have finished all the previous tasks, you can do the following:
+1. Implement WorkshopList and WorkshopListContainer using this data  http://localhost:3000/data/workshops.js If you have finished all the previous tasks, you can do the following:

-1. When displaying the UserList (http://localhost:3000/#/users):
+2. When displaying the UserList (http://localhost:3000/#/users):
     1. If the screen is LARGE (you can use { LARGE } from 'material-ui/utils/withWidth'), UserList should only take up 50% left of the view.
 The 50% on the right should be empty, so UserProfile (e.g. http://localhost:3001/#/users/crazytiger134) will fill that empty space without resizing UserList.
     2. If the screen is not LARGE and the url is http://localhost:3000/#/users, UserList should take up 100% of the view

-2. When displaying the UserProfile (e.g. http://localhost:3001/#/users/crazytiger134).
+3. When displaying the UserProfile (e.g. http://localhost:3001/#/users/crazytiger134).
 If the screen is not LARGE (you can use { LARGE } from 'material-ui/utils/withWidth'), you should only display UserProfile and "hide" UserList

 ## Data fetching libraries